cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/04_debug_ui/index.md

 In order to render the `ImGui.NET` UI in MonoGame, we need a few supporting classes that convert the `ImGui.NET` data into MonoGame's graphical representation.
 There is a [sample project](https://github.com/ImGuiNET/ImGui.NET/tree/master/src/ImGui.NET.SampleProgram.XNA) on `ImGui.NET`'s public repository that we can copy for our use cases.

-Create a new folder in the _MonoGameLibrary_ project called _ImGui_ and copy paste the following files into the folder,
+Create a new folder in the _MonoGameLibrary_ project called _ImGui_ and copy and paste the following files into the folder,
 - The [`ImGuiRenderer.cs`](https://github.com/ImGuiNET/ImGui.NET/blob/v1.91.6.1/src/ImGui.NET.SampleProgram.XNA/ImGuiRenderer.cs)
 - The [`DrawVertDeclaration.cs`](https://github.com/ImGuiNET/ImGui.NET/blob/v1.91.6.1/src/ImGui.NET.SampleProgram.XNA/DrawVertDeclaration.cs)